BitKoda/linkage-be/README.md

 GET /api/visits
 ```

-returns a list of all vivits
+returns a list of all visits

 ```
 GET /api/users/:userId